SMS Schlesien: Design

 Schlesien was 127.60 m long, had a beam of 22.20 m, and a draft of 8.21 m.
 She displaced 13,191 t, and had a full-load displacement of 14,218 t.
 She was equipped with three triple expansion engines and twelve coal-fired water-tube boilers that produced a rated 13,918 kW and a top speed of 18.5 kn.
 Although the third-fastest ship of her class, Schlesien was the second-least fuel efficient.
 At a cruising speed of 10 kn, she could steam for 4,770 nmi.
 She had a standard crew of 35 officers and 708 enlisted men.

 The ship's primary armament of four 28 cm SK L/40 guns in two twin turrets; (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 caliber, meaning that the gun is 40 times long as it is in diameter.) one turret was placed forward and the other aft.
 Her offensive armament was rounded out with a secondary battery of fourteen 17 cm SK L/40 guns mounted individually in casemates.
-A battery of twenty-two 8.8 cm SK L/45 guns in single mounts provided defense against torpedo boats.
+A battery of twenty 8.8 cm SK L/45 guns in single mounts provided defense against torpedo boats.
 The ship was fitted with six 45 cm torpedo tubes, all submerged in the hull.
 One was in the bow, one in the stern, and four on the broadside.
 Her armored belt was 240 mm thick amidships in the citadel and she had a 40 mm armored deck.
 The main battery turrets had 280 mm sides.